 He’s earned academic honors from the very start.
 While in the PhD Program, he received one of just 10 Deloitte Foundation Doctoral Fellowship Awards in 2012, and he served as the American Accounting Association’s representative at the 2013 European Accounting Association Doctoral Colloquium in Paris.
 While at Chicago Booth he received the Emory Williams Award for Teaching Excellence, which he was voted on by Booth students across all three MBA programs.

-Gallemore credits much of his success — including his job at Chicago Booth, a top business school known for rigorous research — to the support he’s received from UNC Kenan-Flagler faculty.
+Gallemore credits much of his success — including his first academic job at Chicago Booth, a top business school known for rigorous research — to the support he’s received from UNC Kenan-Flagler faculty.
 His professors and mentors pushed him to go to conferences, pursue research opportunities and helped in his job search.

 “For the type of research I’ve done, I’m not sure that there’s a better place to have done it,” he said.
-“I wouldn’t have landed this job at Chicago without UNC Kenan-Flagler – The opportunities, the support from the faculty made it possible.”
+“I wouldn’t have landed that job at Chicago without UNC Kenan-Flagler – The opportunities, the support from the faculty made it possible.”